sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Optical Flow</summary>

-Optical Flow is a simulation of movement within the screen space.
+Optical Flow is a process that estimates movement within the screen space.
 This allows shaders to more acurately account for the motion of your game camera and objects in motion.

 Shaders, like iMMERSE Pro RTGI require Optical Flow in order to work properly.